git/git.github.io/rev_news/drafts/edition-100.md

   followed closely by "Discussions (General, Reviews, Support)".
   Least enjoyed was the "Releases" section.
-+ The order of Git Rev News section(s) agrees with readers expectations, with the exception of the "Releases" section thougt to better be near bottom, and the "Other News (aka Links)" to better be in the middle, swapping the order of those two sections.
++ The order of Git Rev News section(s) agrees with readers expectations, with the exception of the "Releases" section thought to better be near the end, and the "Other News (aka Links)" to better be in the middle, swapping the order of those two sections.
 + The survey gathered various interesting suggestions, among others:
     + more developer (or even _user_) interviews,
-    + include brief description of what is in the link,
+    + include a brief description of what is in the link,
-    + interviews with some of authors of Git tools,
+    + interviews with some authors of Git tools,
     + include short articles about how to do source control and how Git is being used,
-    + or add an *editorial* piece to start off the newsletter,
+    + add an *editorial* piece to start off the newsletter,
-    + add an index of previous Git Rev News (e.g. 'who have we interviewed')
+    + add an index of previous Git Rev News (e.g. 'who have we interviewed').
-+ For the "Discussion" section the suggestion include adding headlines or subheadings, having some images (e.g. diagrams or screenshots) where appropriate, and adding TLDR summary of longer articles (or making article shorter).
++ For the "Discussion" section the suggestions include adding headlines or subheadings, having some images (e.g. diagrams or screenshots) where appropriate, and adding a tl;dr summary to longer articles (or shortening them).
-+ There were an idea of providing a simple web form to suggest contributors to be interviewed.
++ There was the idea of providing a simple web form to suggest contributors to be interviewed.
-+ [VonC](https://stackoverflow.com/users/6309/vonc) was suggested for an interview, and Jeff King (aka peff) and Junio C. Hamano for re-interview.
++ [VonC](https://stackoverflow.com/users/6309/vonc) was suggested for an interview, and Jeff King (aka peff) and Junio C. Hamano for re-interviews.

 There will be further analysis of the responses in the future.
-Thank very much all of you that participated in the Reader Survey.
+Thank you very much to everyone who participated in the Reader Survey.

 ## Discussions